Read more: settings and setups

 The Final Cut marks the end of the Roger Waters era.
 During a bitter time for the band the album is written and recorded largely by Waters alone featuring David Gilmour and Nick Mason merely as session musicians.
-Richard Wright was fired from the band at this point.
+Richard Wright had left the band at this point.

 Pedal board effects listed as in chain